galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 >
 >      {% snippet faqs/galaxy/histories_import.md %}
 >
->    For the example datasets, the 4 auxiliary datasets need to be imported
+>    For the example datasets, the 4 auxiliary datasets need to be imported.
 >
 {: .hands_on}